matthieu-beteille/cljs-css-modules/README.md

 ## Example Project

-gmp26 put together a repository porting an original css-modules project over to a cljs-css-modules/cljs one.
+gmp26 put together a repository porting a css-modules project over to a cljs-css-modules/cljs one.

 You can check it out, to see how this library can be used in a real project: